j19sch/frogsconf/pages/home.md

 ### When is it?

-- Next Lean Coffee: Wednesday 8 June starting at 7:30pm CEST
+- Next Unconference: Thursday 8 September starting at 10am CEST
-- Next Unconference: Saturday 17 September starting at 10am CEST
+- Next Lean Coffee: tbd

 Details can be found on our [Schedule page](link://slug/schedule).
-For those already in the Netherlands, we'll grab real-life drinks on Friday, 16 September before the online event.
+For those already in the Netherlands, we'll grab real-life drinks on Friday, 16 September ~~before~~ after the online event.

 ---